Joe DeRosa (comedian): Musical projects

 DeRosa and childhood friend James Pinkstone formed a comedic sex rap group called Deep.
 After releasing their debut album, The Game Plan, in 2005 and performing several live shows, the duo felt that people were taking the act too seriously and not understanding that their extreme misogyny was a parody of existing sex rap acts.
 As a result, the friends disbanded Deep.
 In 2007, DeRosa and his friend Paul Chell released an album titled Twointheoneinthe under the name Salsa Windfall.
 In 2009, DeRosa and Pinkstone reunited as an electropop act, named Funeral In The Mirror, to release an album titled Old Wolf Thoughts.
 In 2012, DeRosa teamed with fellow comedians Bob Place, Ben Evans, Michael Albanese and Jamey McDaniel for a comedy rap video reminiscent of Deep, titled "Grab Dat Dolla" which was released through Laughing Skull Studios' YouTube channel.
 In January 2016, DeRosa released a five-song digital EP under the name DemonRiot through the Bandcamp website.
 A second EP, titled Deformed Disco, was made available on the site one month later.
+Salsa Windfall released their second album, Artificial Birth, on August 1, 2023.

 DeRosa has also composed and recorded the theme songs for four of his podcasts, Down With Joe DeRosa, We'll See You In Hell, Emotional Hangs, and Without A Country.

+Personal life

+DeRosa is an Egyptian-American who was adopted by an Italian family.
+In 2007, he stated to Newsweek that he faced ignorant stereotypes as a kid, and that he bases his comedy bits around the comments of an ignorant uncle who kept implying that his biological family had oil-wells.